solids4foam/fluid-benchmarks/oscillatingCircularCylinder/README.md

 MESH_LEVEL=8 NUMBER_OF_SUBDOMAINS=32 FLUID_MODEL=pimpleFluid ./Allrun -p
 ```

-or by executing the `Allrun` script in the parent `oscillatingCircularCylinder`
+or by executing the `Allrun` script in the parent `oscillatingCylinderInChannel`
  directory.

 ```bash